ABOUT THE CREATOR

 Warrior Women Portraits Created

-As a photographer, I wanted to give back to this community in some way.
-I didn’t want to do something that was already being done, so I put on my thinking cap.
+As a photographer, I wanted to give back to this community somehow.
+I didn’t want to do something already being done, so I put on my thinking cap.

 What was important: